paultyng/terraform-provider-avi/README.md

   backup_passphrase      = var.password
 }
 ```
-The above will be your terraform configuration based on that below is the command to import the terraform state.

-`terraform import avi_backupconfiguration.abc <uuid>`
+Follow these steps
+1. Hit the url to get the UUID of the object `https://(controller)/api/backupconfiguration"`
+2. Once you get the UUID of the object, you have to import it using `terraform import avi_backupconfiguration.abc <uuid>` to get the `terraform.tfstate` file for the resource.

-After this you can do the `terraform apply`
+3. Once done with the above, hit `terraform apply`